awsdocs/amazon-workdocs-administration-guide/doc_source/existing-dir-setup.md

 1. Under **My account**, choose **Open admin control panel**\.

 1. Change settings for preferred language, storage, security, and recovery bin\.
-For more information, see [Storage Settings](manage-sites.md#storage-limits), [Managing Security Settings](security-settings.md), and [Recovery Bin Retention Settings](manage-sites.md#recovery-bin)\.
+For more information, see [Managing Site Settings](manage-sites.md)\.

 1. Under **Manage Users**, invite new users\.
 You can also edit user settings\.